Join Advanced League and Weekly League to have amazing fun!

-Discussion in 'Everything NBA' started by jzchen, Nov 3, 2007.
+Discussion in 'Pistons and NBA' started by jzchen, Nov 3, 2007.

 Incentive laden deal to boot......

+I bet you he'll have a great time.
+He's got way too many fans over there.
 Turkish teams historically have looked to NBA leftovers for size.
 It's rare to go after a US player that won't play PF or C. But, unless that's a snooze by the webmaster, they're in for a good 'ol surprise.

 Stephen A. Smith reported on Fox Sports Radio last night that Rasheed Wallace will be coming out of retirement to rejoin the Boston Celtics by the trade deadline.
 That is all.